BigLebowskii/Coffee-Roasting-NN/README.md

 This is a small neural network built using Tensorflow to predict the appropriate coffee roasting time for a fresh batch.

-The following Neural Network predits the appropriate temperature( Celcius ) and Duration ( minutes ) to roast a proper batch of coffee beans
+The following Neural Network predits the appropriate temperature( Celsius ) and Duration ( minutes ) to roast a proper batch of coffee beans